Carrot and Coriander Soup is a beautiful, healthy and delicious soup, scented with coriander seeds.

 So, will my son be getting his “junk fix” this week?
 Yes, to some extent, but I also will be making him fruit smoothies, pureed soups and other soft foods that I hope will keep him feeling satiated and well nourished.

-Today, a group of bloggers are celebrating Delia Smith, one of the Top 50 Women Game Changers In Food.
-I had never heard of Delia Smith, but I should have, given that she is the UK’s best-selling cookery author (she has written over 20 cookbooks), with more than 21 million copies sold.
+This carrot and coriander soup is from Delia Smith, the UK’s best-selling cookery author (she has written over 20 cookbooks), with more than 21 million copies sold.
 Delia Smith is an English chef, author and TV personality, best known for her no-nonsense style of teaching people basic cookery skills.

 She started working in a small restaurant at the age of 21 as a “washer-upper” before becoming a waitress, and eventually helping with the cooking.
 In 1969, Delia became the cookery writer for the Daily Mirror’s new magazine, and later, married their deputy editor.
 Starting in 1972, and for the next 12 years, she wrote a column in the Evening Standard.
 Delia’s cookery television show Family Fare (1973-1974) brought her fame, and lead to 14 additional television cooking series (1974- 2010).
 In 2001, Delia launched her website, Delia Online, which houses an incredible archive of her recipes and serves as a forum for contributors to share their recipes.

-I will be serving this soup to my family today (with a swirl of coconut milk and sprinkling of ground coriander, but without the toppings for my son whose mouth is still extremely tender).
+I will be serving this carrot and coriander soup to my family today (with a swirl of coconut milk and sprinkling of ground coriander, but without the toppings for my son whose mouth is still extremely tender).